PascaleBeier/bootstrap-validate/README.md

   - `min`: (number) Minimal Number of Characters
   - `max`: (number) Maximal Number of Characters
   - `email`: Requires a valid E-Mail Address (thanks to [@cmckenzie6](https://github.com/cmckenzie6))
+  - `required`: Requires an input to be filled

 Adding Rules is super easy!
 Have a look at `src/rules`. and [How to Contribute](#contributing).